zanna-37/I-E_Basis_2019/01_notes.md

 ![Star Wars](resources/01_starwars.jpeg)

-**Constructing a prequel**: speaker summarizes the story from the IV to the VI and then he describe the I. The test subject must guess what happens in the II and III.
+**Constructing a prequel**: The speaker summarizes the story from the IV to the VI and then he describes the I. The test subject must guess what happens in the II and III.

 **Constructing a sequel:** The speaker summarizes the story now starting in the chronological order from the I to the IV.
 The test subject must guess what happens in the last films (V and VI).